aaron-clovsky/Main_MiSTer/README.md

+# Groovy Main_MiSTer fork

+- This fork adds 4:2:2 Chroma Subsampling support to the Groovy fork of MiSTer Main
+- Requires patched Groovy core and API which can be found [here](https://github.com/aaron-clovsky/Groovy_MiSTer)

+# Original Readme

 # Main_MiSTer Main Binary and Wiki Repo

 This repo serves as the home for the MiSTer Main binaries and the Wiki.